biancamartinelli/biancamartinelli/README.md

 ##
-📚 I've been studying Golang and started my studies to be a Web Developer;
+📚 I've been studying Golang, Ruby on Rails and started my studies to be a Web Developer;

 👩🏻‍💻 I want to make a difference in the world of technology and I study every day to become better and better and write quality codes;